cersouza/nodejs-app-boilerplate/README.md

 # nodejs-app-boilerplate
-A boilerplate for API in NodeJS an Typescriot
+A boilerplate for API in NodeJS an Typescript